 Academics at Future Generations University are flexible to fit you.
-Choose one of five specializations.
-This allows you to focus your degree around your interests.
-As a student, you can be a full-time and finish in 20 months.
-Or, you can spread out the degree over three or four years to fit your work, family, and community.
-Spreading out the time also spreads out the cost.
+Choose one of five professional specializations, allowing you to focus your degree around your interests and career goals.
+You can be a full-time and finish in 20 months.
+Or, you can spread out the degree over three or four years to fit your work and personal life.

 Unique to Future Generations University is our learning process.
 It is made up of: